 Some Blades, such as the flame-haired Pyra shown in the trailer, are inextricably linked with their so-called Drivers as part of the story – in this case, protagonist Rex.
 She can generate potions that other characters can use to heal themselves, but another randomised Blade we’re shown – one born from a special crystal our demo rep finds in the field – can launch enemies into the air if they’ve been toppled.
 Pyra doesn’t have any topple-based Arts, but the Blades assigned to Rex’s fellow party members do, so working together and monitoring the flow of battle is vital to using your Arts effectively.

 In many ways, you could say the Blades are simply a neat way of giving players just as many attacks as previous Xenoblade games without cluttering the screen.
 However, when every Blade also comes with its own unique weapon type and elemental attribute, it means each one can dramatically affect your overall play style.
 Fancy playing it slow with a huge axe?
 Sure.
 Or sniping from afar with a rifle?
 You got it.
 Admittedly, we’ve yet to see if or how a Blade’s Arts develop over time, but with dozens of spare Blade slots on offer, there should be plenty of variety to keep you busy.

 When it all comes together, the results are stunning, too, and the end of demo boss fight we saw looked to be one of the most exciting and engaging Xenoblade battles we’ve ever seen.

-Yes, there’s a lot to get your head round, but once you’ve seen it in action, Xenoblade’s real-time combat is second to none, and we can’t wait to see more when it launches this Christmas.
+Yes, there’s a lot to get your head round, but once you’ve seen it in action, Xenoblade’s real-time combat is second to none, and we can’t wait to see more when it launches this December.